chrishuber11/castlelab_redesign/README.md

 For the current URL to access the website: https://cjh8.pythonanywhere.com/

+Link to the Online Documentation of the Thesis: TBD

 Abstract:
 The project objectives were set with these key ideas: resourcefulness, ease of use, safety, and aesthetics.
 The project was first implemented